Mouhammad Mpezamihigo

-Mouhammad Mpezamihigo born (23 July 1954) is a Ugandan Agriculturalist, Chair of Senate and the current Vice Chancellor of Kampala International University in Uganda.
+Mouhammad Mpezamihigo born (23 July 1954) is a Ugandan Agriculturalist, Chair of Senate and the current Vice Chancellor of Equator University of Science and Technology in Uganda.

 Education

 He attended Kigezi High School for both his O-Level and A-Level.

 Mpezamihigo obtained his Bachelor of Science in Forestry and Master of Science in Agriculture, both from Makerere University and Kampala Uganda.

 He holds a Ph.D. in Horticulture and Landscape from the University of Reading in the United Kingdom.

 Career

-Mouhammad Mpezamihigo is the current Vice Chancellor of Kampala International University.
-At the time of his appointment, Mpezamihigo was serving as a lecturer at Faculty of Science, Department of Biological Sciences and Environmental Science, Master of Science and in some post-graduate programs at the Islamic University in Uganda from 2005 to 2015.
+Prof Mouhammad Mpezamihigo is the current Vice Chancellor of Equator University of Science and Technology, Masaka Uganda East Africa.
+At the time of his appointment, Mpezamihigo had served as the Vice Chancellor Kampala International University for 9 years (2015-2024).
+He was also previous Vice Rector at the Islamic University in Uganda from 2005 to 2015.

-He is also a chairperson at Kampala International University in Tanzania.
+He is also Vice chairperson at Kampala International University in Tanzania.

 Awards and recognition

-In 2015, Mpezamihigo received the Education Leadership Award under the World Education Congress Global Awards in Mumbai, India.
+In 2015, Prof Mpezamihigo received the Education Leadership Award under the World Education Congress Global Awards in Mumbai, India.
 He has also received a recognition award from the Uganda National Council of Education (NCHE) for the period 2007–2017.